oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

 # Running WebLogic on Kubernetes

 ## Introduction
 This lab will showcase running WebLogic on a Kubernetes cluster, using the Operator to manage the WebLogic domains.
-This tutorial is based on the [Quick Start Guide](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) that is part of the official WebLogic Kubernetes Operator page, but with most prerequisites already taken care of in our Test Drive Cloud Tenancy and using a Linux Desktop with all local software already installed and configured.
+This tutorial is based on the [Quick Start Guide](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) that is part of the official WebLogic Kubernetes Operator page, but now using the **Cloud Shell** , allowing you to run this lab using just a browser and your Oracle Cloud account.

 ### Prerequisites